Fiji for the future #AWESOMEFIJI

 The ongoing study will establish if the same population is returning each year, how many individuals are using this area, if their behaviour is consistent with other manta rays around the world, whether their environment is suitable, where they go during the day during manta ray season, where they live outside of manta ray season, and what distinctive aspects of the channel bring them to the channel in the first place.

 Coral Planting and Reef Rejuvenation

-How to plant a coral garden: First, tiny fragments of coral are gathered from the reef and rooted onto a metal framework.
-Then, they're left to mature for approximately 6 months and then relocated onto any damaged zones of the reef.
+First, tiny fragments of coral are gathered from the reef and rooted onto a metal framework.
+They're left to mature for approximately six months and then relocated onto any damaged zones of the reef.

 And so, you have more coral and additional habitats for reef dwellers.
 An extensive rejuvenation project has also been conducted on South Sea Island in the Mamanucas.

 Clams are one of the most striking things to come across while snorkelling or diving on a coral reef.
 Along with their magnificence, they play a fundamental role in the reef ecosystem because they're the natural strainers of the ocean.

 Corals need clean, nutrient-free water to grow.
 Fiji's clam population is quite low due to over-harvesting.
 In the 1960s the Giant Clam even became extinct to Fiji.
 It has now been successfully re-introduced into Fijian waters and Makogai Island is culturing this clam along with several others, in an attempt to re-establish and disperse them throughout Fiji.

 Barefoot's Marine Conservation team has joined this national project and hosts three distinctive clam species including the Giant Clam, which has the potential to grow to 1.5 metres!